 Succinctness.
-To highlight the differences in how MTTs and STTs compute, we consider two "informal" examples.
-Let f_1 and f_2 be two MSO-definable transductions, and consider the transformation f(w) = $f_1(w)f_2(w)$.
-An MTT at every node can send multiple copies to children, and thus, has inherent parallelism.
-Thus, it can compute f by having one copy compute f_1 , and one copy compute f_2 , and the size of the resulting MTT will be the sum of the sizes of MTTs computing f_1 and f_2 .
-STTs are sequential, and thus, to compute f, one needs the product of the STTs computing f_1 and f_2 .
+To highlight the differences in how MTTs and STTs compute, we consider two examples.
+Let $f_1$ and $f_2$ be two MSO-definable transductions, and consider the transformation $f(w) = f_1(w)f_2(w)$ .
+An MTT at every node can send multiple copies to children, and this enables a form of parallelism.
+Therefore, it can compute f by having one copy compute $f_1$ , and one copy compute $f_2$ , and the size of the resulting MTT will be the sum of the sizes of MTTs computing $f_1$ and $f_2$ .
+STTs are sequential and, to compute f, one needs the product of the STTs computing $f_1$ and $f_2$ .
+STTs are sequential and, to compute f, one needs the product of the STTs computing $f_1$ and $f_2$ .
 This can be generalized to show that MTTs (or top-down tree transducers) can be exponentially more succinct than STTs.
 If we were to restrict MTT rules so that multiple states processing the same subtree must coincide, then this gap disappears.
-In the other direction, consider the transformation f' that maps input u#v#a to uv if a=0 and vu otherwise.
+In the other direction, consider the transformation f' that maps input u#v#a to uv if a = 0 and vu otherwise.
 The transduction f' can be easily implemented by an STT using two variables, one of which stores u and one which stores v.
 The ability of an STT to concatenate variables in any order allows it to output either uv or vu depending on the last symbol.
-In absence of look-ahead, an MTT for f' must use two parameters, and compute (the tree encodings of) uv and vu separately in parallel, and make a choice at the end.
-This is because, while an MTT rule can swap or discard output subtrees corresponding to parameters, it cannot combine subtrees corresponding to parameters.
-This example can be generalized to show that an MTT must use exponentially many parameters as well as states compared to an STT.
+In absence of look-ahead, an MTT for f' must use two parameters, compute (the tree encodings of) uv and vu separately in parallel, and make a choice at the end.
+This is because, while an MTT rule can swap or discard output subtrees corresponding to parameters, it cannot combine subtrees corresponding to parameters, states, compared to an STT.

 Input/output encoding.
-Most models of tree transducers process ranked trees (exceptions include visibly pushdown transducers [Raskin and Servais 2009] and Macro forest transducers [Perst and Seidl 2004]).
+Most models of tree transducers process ranked trees (exceptions include visibly pushdown transducers [33] and Macro forest transducers [32]).
 While an unranked tree can be encoded as a ranked tree (for example, a string of length n can be viewed as a unary tree of depth n), this is not a good encoding choice for processing the input, since the stack height is related to depth (in particular, processing a string does not need a stack at all).
 We have chosen to encode unranked trees by nested words; formalization restricted to tree words (that are isomorphic to unranked trees) would lead to a slight simplification of the STT model and the proofs.

 Streaming algorithms.
 Consistent with the notion of a streaming algorithm, an STT processes each input symbol in constant time.
 However, it stores the output in multiple chunks in different variables, rearranging them without examining them, making decisions based on finite-state control.
 Unlike a typical streaming algorithm, or a sequential transducer, the output of an STT is available only after reading the entire input.
 This is unavoidable if we want to compute a function that maps an input to its reverse.
 We would like to explore if the STT model can be modified so that it commits to output symbols as early as possible.
 A related direction of future work concerns minimization of resources (states and variables).
-Another streamable model is that of Visibly Pushdown Transducers (VPT) [Filiot et al. 2011], which is however less expressive than STT.
+Another streamable model is that of Visibly Pushdown Transducers (VPT) [18], which is however less expressive than STT.
 In particular VPTs cannot guarantee the output to be a well-matched nested word.